9 Day Activity-Packed St. Martin + Saba Itinerary

 9:30 am: Take advantage of one of the many hiking trails coursing through Saba.
 Our favorite was the Sandy Cruz Trail.
 If you time it right, you can even see the little planes land on the short runway.

-5:30 pm: Enjoy happy hour gin and tonics at the rooftop bar at the hotel.
-Oh, that view!
+5:30 pm: Enjoy happy hour gin and tonics at the hotel’s rooftop bar.

 Overnight: Queen’s Hotel